-A typical display of voltage and current waveforms for a switched-mode power supply is shown below:
+A typical display of voltage and current waveforms for a switched mode power supply is shown below:

-When operating in Scope mode, the L and R control keys operate in one of two ways:
+When operating in the oscilloscope mode, the left and right control keys operate in one of two modes:

-- A. With the cursor option 'off' (default), the L and R control keys change the timebase. - B. With the cursor option 'on' the L and R control keys change the cursor position and the UP and DOWN keys toggle between cursor 1 control and cursor 2 control.
+- A. With the cursor option 'off' (default); the left and right control keys change the timebase - B. With the cursor option 'on'; the left and right control keys change the cursor position and the up or down keys toggle between cursor 1 control or cursor 2 control.